ekamperi/ekamperi.github.io/_posts/2019-11-09-birthday-paradox-factorial-approximations-laplace-method.md

 In probability theory, the *birthday paradox* or *birthday problem* refers to the probability that, in a set of $$N$$ randomly chosen people, some pair of them will have the same birthday.
 This probability reaches $$50\%$$ with $$23$$ people.
 On the other hand $$99.9\%$$ probability is reached with just $$70$$ people.
 These numbers might seem counter-intuitive (too small).

-In order to calculate the probability of a birthday collision, it's easier to start by considering the probability of drawing $$23$$ people successively, so that each one has a birthday *not yet seen*.
+In order to calculate the probability of a birthday collision, it's easier to start by considering the probability of "drawing" $$23$$ people successively, so that each one has a birthday *not yet seen*.
 This is the probability of *no collision*, so the probability of a collision is its complementary, i.e. $$1$$ minus this.

 $$
 \begin{align*}